Coverage

 • Most policies exclude damage to non-owned trailers you pull under interchange — that's what trailer interchange coverage is for

-• Typical exclusions include theft of personal items, electronics, or aftermarket equipment not scheduled on the policy
+• Typical exclusions include theft of personal items, electronics, or aftermarket equipment unless covered by an endorsement

 • Most policies exclude damage from operating off-road or outside your filed radius without an endorsement